A's find hope in Nick Kurtz and young stars as team eyes Las Vegas in 2028

 Kurtz has done his best to make it a one-man race.
 He became the first rookie to hit four home runs in a game and tied the major-league record with 19 total bases by going 6 for 6 with eight RBIs on July 25 at Houston.

-That performance gave Kurtz consecutive AL player of the week honors.
+His performance has earned him AL player of the month, AL rookie of the month and consecutive player of the week honors.
 He led the majors in multiple categories in July, including batting average (.395), on-base percentage (.480) and slugging percentage (.953).
 The 22-year-old already has shown a knack for delivering in key moments with seven game-winning RBIs and five go-ahead homers.

 “It's the moment you dream about as a kid,” Kurtz said.
 “You're in a spot where you can end the game with a walk-off or take the lead.
 Baseball's so hard.
 You're supposed to get out.
 I come through here, it's freakin' awesome.
 I think I just aim to be calm and I trust my process.”